t-brangu/t-brangu.github.io/projects/uheillustrator.md

 ---
 layout: project
 type: project
-image: img/cotton/cotton-square.png
+image: img/uhelogo.png
 title: "UHEsports Content Team Illustrator"
 date: 2024
 published: true
 labels:
   - Procreate
   - Graphic Design
-summary: "Contributing illustrator for University of Hawaii E-sports' content team."
+summary: "Created illustrations and graphics for various games and programs within UHEsports."
 ---

 During the 2024-2025 school year, I was a part of the University of Hawaii E-sports' content creation team.
 The content team is a community-driven group of volunteers that fulfill tasks and requests by the organization throughout the school year.
 I primarily focused on being an illustrator for the community as digital art and content creation is an interest that I have.
 There are also various other roles that I semi-fulfilled in prior years such as video editing and interests in broadcasting.
 As an illustrator for the content team, I worked with content leads and team leads for the various games we have at UHEsports.
 Games that I notably created content for at UHE was the *League of Legends team* and graphics for *Deadlock*.